Vault Comics: Notable titles

+In 2025, Vault announced their Vantage line.
+This is a line of smaller, more affordable reprints of their more popular comics, similar to DC Compacts or Marvel Premier.
+They have announced that Witchblood, Money Shot, and These Savage Shores will be released in the compact Vantage editions in December 2025, and that they will be announcing a second wave shortly.

 Awards and nominations

 Jen Bartel won the 2019 Eisner Award for Best Cover Artist in part for her work on the Vault title Submerged.

 The Indian creators Ram V, Sumit Kumar, Vitorio Astone, Aditya Bidikar, and Tim Daniel won the 2020 Ignyte Award for Best Comics Team for their Vault title These Savage Shores.

 Vault Comics letterers Jim Campbell and Deron Bennett have been nominated for multiple Eisner Awards.

 The Unfinished Corner, by author Dani Colman and illustrator Rachel "Tuna" Petrovicz, was a 2021 National Jewish Book Award finalist, and winner of the VLA Graphic Novel Diversity Award (Youth).